Music for the Soul in Therapy

 I have a friend who is a marriage counselor in Colorado.
 He had a couple come to see him and say, “We want a divorce but we know how ugly they can be.
 We want to avoid that kind of experience for our family.
 We don’t want you to talk us out of it.
 We just want you to walk us through it amicably.”

 He said, “Sure.
 I’d be happy to do that.”
 Then he asked them, “Do you mind if I play you a song?”
 They said that would be OK and he proceeded to play our song Fifty Years from Now.
 When the song concluded, through their tears the couple asked, “Will you help us save our marriage?”
-It has been more than five years and that couple is still married all because of a therapist intervening in a creative way.
+It has been several years and that couple is still married all because of a therapist intervening in a creative way.
 Would he have been able to change their mind with just words or was it the combination of words and the melody that disarmed them, taking the message to a different place in the brain?

 After twenty years and over two hundred recordings, Music for the Soul has become a comprehensive library of songs for healing.
 Christian therapist Dr. David Walley says “Music for the Soul reaches where most of us cannot go.
 It is a ministry of unique presence; an arrow in the bull’s eye when the target is the heart.”
 Marsha Means, MA, IACSAS says our songs “provide a rich resource that ministers to the human experience as nothing else can.”